DevDrewETH/PublicProjects/README.md

 # PublicProjects

-This is a simple repository of projects I have worked on and developed in the past.
-I will hopefully continue to upload simple ETH smart contracts programs to this are in the future
+This is a simple repository of projects I have developes in the past.
+I will hopefully continue to upload simple ETH smart contract programs to this in the future